michaelghuang19/naive-bayes-mhuang19/README.md

 $ git push
 ```

-**Just because your code has been committed on your local machine does not mean that it has been submitted -- it needs to be on GitLab!**
+Just because your code has been committed on your local machine does not mean that it has been submitted -- it needs to be on GitLab!

+**Confirm that you see the correct file on GitLab.**
+**If you make any changes on GitLab after the deadline you will get the late penalty.**

 #### Final Word of Caution for Git!